Reuben, Reuben (opera): Plot

 A shipman is returning to his boat in Brooklyn by taking the bridge.
 He meets the couple and waves them goodbye.
 Reuben and Nina vow to start again.

 Reception

-The opera's initial run, in Boston, was a failure: audience members left in the middle of the show, and critics panned it.
+The opera's run in Boston was a failure: audience members left in the middle of the show, and critics panned it.
 Nevertheless, Leonard Bernstein named his daughter Nina after the play's heroine.
+It was never performed again.